angus-ai/angus-doc/FAQ/index.rst

 How can I install Pip in Windows?
 +++++++++++++++++++++++++++++++++

-Pip is installed by default when you install Python ``2.7.x``, please use the latest Python 2.x version available.
+Pip is installed by default when you install Python ``2.7.x``, please use the latest Python 2.x version available or the latest Python 3.x version ``3.6.4``

 How can I run all python code snippets on Windows?
 ++++++++++++++++++++++++++++++++++++++++++++++++++

-Please use the latest Python 2.x version (with pip) ``2.7.12``.
-Windows installer puts Python in ``C:\Python27`` by default, if you choose an other directory, please replace "c:\Python27" by your chosen directory in the following instructions:
+Please use the latest Python 2.x version (with pip) ``2.7.14`` or the latest Python 3.x version ``3.6.4`` Windows installer puts Python in ``C:\Python27`` (for Python 2) by default, if you choose another directory, please replace "C:\Python27" by your chosen directory in the following instructions:

 In a Command Prompt go to python ``\Scripts`` directory: